JimiWrd/NeuroFit/README.md

 # 🧠 NeuroFit – ADHD-Focused Fitness Platform

-**NeuroFit** is a microservices-based platform designed to help individuals with ADHD build and plan workouts, implementing gamification, notifications, and habit building.
-Built using Java 21, Spring Boot, AWS services, and a modern DevOps toolchain, this project also showcases distributed system architecture.
+**NeuroFit** is a platform aimed at neurodivergent fitness enthusiasts, designed to support personalised workout planning; utilising gamification features, habit tracking, and notifications.
+The platform is designed to be cloud-native, implementing a distributed system architecture using Java 21, Spring Boot, and a suite of AWS services, orchestrated through a modern DevOps pipeline.

 ---